What is your curriculum like?

 What is your payment schedule?

-We ask our parents to provide us with a deposit of $1000 once they accept a spot in the program, as well as a registration fee.
+We ask our parents to provide us with a deposit once they accept a spot in the program, as well as a registration fee.
 This deposit is non-refundable and will be applied to the last payment of the school year.
-The other payments will be billed in 4 equal installments throughout the year.
-All payments will be accepted by check, money order, or Chase Quickpay.
-There will be a $25 late fee applied to payments made after three business days and $50 after five business days.
+The other payments will be billed in 12 monthly installments throughout the year.
+All payments will be accepted via our online platform Brightwheel or by check.
+There will be a $25 late fee applied to payments made after three business days and $50 after five business day.
 Please reach out to us if you have any questions or concerns.

-What holidays do you take off, and do you offer camps and mini camps on those days, what is your summer school schedule?
+What holidays do you take off, and do you offer summer camp?

 What are the ages of children in your program?